Epoxy-Grouted Dowels

 Load Capacity

-Capacity determined by bar size, embedment length, and epoxy bond strength.
-Test pulls verify installation quality.
+Capacity is set by bar size, embedment length, and qualified bond stress per ICC-ES AC308 ESR.
+Test pulls per ASTM E488 verify installation quality.

 Spacing